marek-chadim/DataScienceCapstone/README.md

 # Overwiev

-This course is separated into 8 different tasks that cover the range of activities encountered by a practicing data scientist.
+The project is separated into 8 different tasks that cover the range of activities encountered by a practicing data scientist.
 They mirror many of the skills  developed in the data science specialization.
 The tasks are:
 - Understanding the problem
 - Data acquisition and cleaning
 - Exploratory analysis